 SOUTH SEATTLE COMMUNITY COLLEGE ART GALLERY EXHIBITIONS

-Envisioning a Future was an exhibition I coordinated and designed on view in October 2008 at the South Seattle Community College Student Life Gallery.
-This exhibition featured 8 artists who imagined restorative ecological actions for the damaged places in their urban neighborhoods.
+I coordinated and designed Envisioning a Future in October 2008 as the South Seattle Community College Art Gallery Coordinator.
+This exhibition featured eight artists who imagined restorative ecological actions for the damaged places in their urban neighborhoods.

-The show explores these topics both through storytelling—such as in Dayna Hanson’s satirical dance film about getting her 1980 Mercedes to run on scavenged vegetable oil from downtown diners and through direct social engagements— as in Sarah Kavage and Nicole Kistler’s Living Barge Project.
-This social sculpture transformed an old barge on Seattle’s polluted Duwamish River into a native plant restoration garden.
+The show explores these topics both through storytelling and through direct social engagements.
+Dayna Hanson’s satirical dance film about modifying her 1980 Mercedes to run on scavenged vegetable oil from downtown diners, and Sarah Kavage and Nicole Kistler’s Living Barge Project each act as poignant examples.
+Living Barge Project was a social sculpture which transformed a decommissioned barge, on Seattle’s polluted Duwamish River, into a native plant restoration garden.
 Artist Vaughn Bell also led an artist talk and an adoption ceremony for Personal Pocket Biospheres.

 Envisioning a Future was 1 of 20 exhibitions that I coordinated, curated, and administratively supported during my time as the Art Gallery Coordinator at South Seattle Community College.

 At Root Division I acted as the Program Manager for a monthly exhibition series, live events, exhibition catalogues, and an art and venue rental program.